 Skip to content

-Home » EXCLUSIVE: Tyson Fury vs Wilder, then Joshua and finally Whyte possible
+Home » Exclusive: Tyson Fury vs Wilder, Joshua and finally Whyte planned

-EXCLUSIVE: Tyson Fury vs Wilder, then Joshua and finally Whyte possible
+Exclusive: Tyson Fury vs Wilder, Joshua and finally Whyte planned

 WBN has learned a potential three-fight opportunity exists whereby Tyson Fury would complete the remainder of his Top Rank contract by February 2021.